armory/docs/content/en/scale-agent/install/install-agent-service-helm/index.md

 ## Chart overview

-This Helm chart replaces installing the Agent using `kubectl`.
+This Helm chart replaces installing the Armory Agent using `kubectl`.
 The chart:

-- Exposes all settings for installing the Agent service.
+- Exposes all settings for installing the Armory Agent service.
-- Enables you to easily deploy the Agent service with default configuration using a single command.
+- Enables you to easily deploy the Armory Agent service with default configuration using a single command.
 - Gives you the ability to customize the service settings in a file or via the command line.

->**Connecting to Armory Cloud services is enabled by default.** Armory Cloud services is required for some features to function and affects how you configure the Agent service installation.
+>**Connecting to Armory Cloud services is enabled by default.** Armory Cloud services is required for some features to function and affects how you configure the Armory Agent service installation.
 If you want to connect to Armory Cloud services, you must include your Armory Cloud client ID and secret.
 You can disable connecting to Armory Cloud services by setting a gPRC URL instead of providing your Armory Cloud services credentials.

 ## {{% heading "prereq" %}}

-Ensure you have completed the following steps before you install the Agent using the Helm chart:
+Ensure you have completed the following steps before you install the Armory Agent using the Helm chart:

 1. You have [installed the Clouddriver plugin]({{< ref "install-agent-plugin" >}}).
 1. You are familiar with [Helm](https://helm.sh/) and have installed v3.6.3+.